tmsalab/edmdata/README.md

 [![CRAN RStudio mirror
 downloads](http://cranlogs.r-pkg.org/badges/ecdmdata)](http://www.r-pkg.org/pkg/ecdmdata)

-The goal of `ecdmdatadata` is to provide a set of an example assessment data sets for psychometric modeling.
+The goal of `ecdmdata` is to provide a set of an example assessment data sets for psychometric modeling.

 ## Installation